atyryshkina/algorithm-performance-analysis/README.md

 The Main Galaxy dataset contains runtime data for 1051 different tools that were run on the Galaxy Servers over the past five years.
 A statistical summary of those tools, ordered by most popular, can be found [here](summary_of_tools.csv).
 The runtimes are in minutes.

+##### Some notes about the dataset.
-A note about the tools' versions listed in the dataset: the versions are the version of the Galaxy wrapper of the tool, not the version of the underlying tool itself.
-Also, the Galaxy Main server has three clusters with different hardware specifications.
+The versions are the version of the Galaxy wrapper of the tool, not the version of the underlying tool itself.
+The Galaxy Main has three clusters to which it sends jobs.
+The clusters have different hardware specifications, and the clusters themselves may exhibit heterogeneous .
 The cluster on which a job runs is also recorded in the database.
 [TODO: not currently true] Also, The CPUs are shared with other jobs running on the node, so the performance of jobs is effected by the server load at the time of execution.
 This attribute is not in the published dataset because it is a difficult parameter to track.

 #### Distribution of the Data